 Fourth Grade through Sixth Grade

 - Long pants and shirts with sleeves. - Loose fitting shorts with pockets of a cargo, dress or golf that reach to the middle of the knee.
-Athletic shorts are prohibited.
+The following are prohibited: lounge pants, sweatpants, athletic shorts, and athletic pants.

 High School